dotlang/language/README.md

 }
 ```

-###Class
+This is a static class with only one method, called `main` which returns `0` (Very similar to C/C++ except no input it sent to the `main` function).

+###Classes

 Each source code file represents a class which can be a simple class (like a normal class in other OOP languages), static class (exactly as the name suggests, you cannot instantiate them and their fields are shared globally) and interface class (same as interface in other languages).

-You don't need to use any keyword or directive about type of class.
+You don't need to use any keyword or directive to explicitly indicate type of the class.

-- If class has no fields and none of methods have a body, then it's an `interface class`.
+- If class has no fields or constructor, and none of the methods have a body, then it's an `interface class`.
-- If class has a constructor method, it is a `simple class` and no one can use it as a static class.
+- If class has a constructor method, it is a `simple class`.
 - If class has no constructor method, it is a `static class`.

 Notes:
 - It is invalid for a class to have bodies only for some of methods.
-Either all of methods should have bodies or none of them should have.
+Either all of methods should have bodies or none of them should have (no abstract class).
 - There is no inheritance.
-We provide composition features instead.
+We provide composition instead.
-- If a class name (filename) starts with underscore, means that it is private (only accessible by other classes in the same package).
+- If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is considered public.

 ###Class members

 - Class members starting with underscore are considered private and can only be accessed by other class members.
 - Some basic methods are provided by default for all classes: `toString`, `getHashCode`.
-You can override the default implementation by adding these methods to your class.
+You can override the default implementation, simply by adding these methods to your class.
-- constructor
 - You can define default values for method parameters (e.g. `int func1(int x, int y=0)`).
 - You can call a method using named arguments (e.g. `func1(x=4, y=9)`).
-- Constructors are special methods named `new` with implicit return type (e.g. `new() { return core.init.create<myclass>(); }`)
+- Constructors are special methods named `new` with implicit return type (e.g. `new() { return core.init.create<myclass>(); }`).
 - The syntax to initialize variables is like C++ uniform initialization (e.g. `class1 c = class1 {10, 4};` or `interface1 intr = class1 {3, 5}` or `class1 c = {}` to use default constructor)
 - When accessing local class fields, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`).

 ###Compiler directives and annotation

 You can add compiler directives to the code.
 These are like Java's annotations or C# attributes.
-They all start with at sign (@).
+They all start with at sign (`@`).
 Below is a list of them:

 - `@assert`: Insert runtime assertations (pre-requisite for a method) defined before function definition.
-- `@import`: Include another package (e.g. `@import(core.data)`, `@import(core.data.util)` to include a static class, `@import(core.data, ".")` to include members of `core.data` inside current namespace).
+- `@import`: Include another package (e.g. `@import(core.data.*)` to include all classes inside a package, `@import(core.data.util)` to include a static class, `@import(core.data.* -> .)` to include members of `core.data` inside current namespace).
 - `@implements`: Indicate this class should implement methods of another interface.
-- `@annotate` (or `@@`): Apply a custom annotation (e.g. `@@class1 {1, 2, 3}`)
+- `@annotate` (or `@@`): Apply a custom annotation (e.g. `@@class1 {1, 2, 3}`).
-- `@ctor`: Auto implement a default constructor for current class
+- `@ctor`: Auto implement a default constructor for current class.
 - `@expose`: Delegate some method calls to a class member.
-This can be done for all public methods of the class member (`@expose`), some of them (`@expose(method1, method2)`) or all except some (`@expose(!method1, !method2)`)
+This can be done for all public methods of the class member (`@expose`), some of them (`@expose(method1, method2)`) or all except some (`@expose(!method1, !method2)`).
 - `@enum`: Define enum type (Used in it's own file). `@enum(int) sat=1; sun=2; mon; tue; wed; thu; fri;`.
 - `@template`: Explained in the corresponding section.

 ###Generics

 You can use compiler directive `@template` to indicate current class is a generic class.
-You defined arguments of the template like `@template(T)` and use `T` inside the class body.
+You can define arguments of the template like `@template(T)` and use `T` inside the class body.

 To use the generic class you use this syntax: `class1<int> c = class1<int> {}`.
-When you instantiate a generic class, compiler will re-write it's whole file using provided info, compile and run your code.
-You can even use template for defining non-type data:
+When you instantiate a generic class, compiler will re-write it's whole file using provided data, then compile your code.
+You can even use template for passing a data which is not a type name:

 ```
 @template(T)

 int x = T;
 ```

 Assuming above code is in a file named `class1` you can use `class1 c1 = class1<10>{}` to have `c1.x` equal to 10.

 To escape from all the complexities of generics in other languages, we have no other notation to limit template type or variable template types.

+? - Maybe we provide default value for template arguments.

 ###Exception handling